 One of the scholarships required you to input a monthly budget of how much you were spending.
 Makes sense — they want to make sure you’re being a good steward of your resources and that you actually need the financial help.

 The problem was I had no idea what we were actually spending.
-We were just kinda going by feel and trying to be frugal.
+We were just kind of going by feeling and trying to be frugal.
 We created an account with Mint and synced all of our accounts.

 I still remember when my wife and I were sitting there watching the screen–waiting for all of the data to get sorted out to see the breakdown of our monthly spending.

 It all looked normal at first.
 Our rent was $725.
 Car insurance was $200.
 Wifi was $30.
-Phone bill was around $100.
+The phone bill was around $100.
 Gym $40.
-Everything was checking out except one category.
+Everything was checked out except one category.